Pilsley, Derbyshire Dales

 Pilsley is a small village and civil parish in Derbyshire, England.
 At the 2011 Census the population of the civil parish was 152.
 It is close to Chatsworth and most of it belongs to the Chatsworth House estate.

 The village

 The village has a primary school which was built by Joseph Paxton and extended in 1950 (kitchen), 1969, 1998 and 2002.
 Many of the pupils are the children of Chatsworth estate employees.
 The Wesleyan Chapel was converted into a computer room for the school in 2004.
-There is also a pub and a post office.
+There is a pub with accommodation.